This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Campendium – has thousands of places to camp, from swanky RV parks to free remote destinations. created by campers for campers.

+Before you go, don’t forget to take out travel insurance.
 Not having travel insurance on any trip is not worth the risk.
 Anything can, will, and sometimes goes wrong.

 What happens if: